FSX French Navy SNB-5 Esc. 55S

 description="SNB-5 French Navy Escadrille 55S late sixties.
 D18 VC model by Milton Shupe modified with permission."

-This plane will appear in the aircraft selection menu as "Beechcraft SNB-5 French Navy 709".
+This will list the aircraft entry as “Beechcraft SNB-5 French Navy 709” in your simulator’s aircraft selection menu.

 The archive beech_709.zip has 27 files and directories contained within it.